-Term Definition Cryptoperiod The time span during which a specific cryptographic key can be used for its defined purpose based on, for example, a defined period of time and/or the amount of cipher-text that has been produced, and according to industry best practices and guidelines (for example, NIST Special Publication 800-57).
-CVSS Acronym for "Common Vulnerability Scoring System."
+The time span during which a specific cryptographic key can be used for its defined purpose based on, for example, a defined period of time and/or the amount of cipher-text that has been produced, and according to industry best practices and guidelines (for example, NIST Special Publication 800-57).
+Acronym for "Common Vulnerability Scoring System."
 A vendor agnostic, industry open standard designed to convey the severity of computer system security vulnerabilities and help determine urgency and priority of response.
 Refer to ASV Program Guide for more information.
-Data-Flow Diagram A diagram showing how data flows through an application, system, or network.
-Database Structured format for organizing and maintaining easily retrievable information.
+A diagram showing how data flows through an application, system, or network.
+Structured format for organizing and maintaining easily retrievable information.
 Simple database examples are tables and spreadsheets.
-Database Administrator Also referred to as "DBA."
+Also referred to as "DBA."
 Individual responsible for managing and administering databases.
-Default Accounts Login account predefined in a system, application, or device to permit initial access when system is first put into service.
+Industry open standard designed to convey the severity of computer system security vulnerabilities and help determine urgency and priority of response.
+Refer to ASV Program Guide for more information.
+A diagram showing how data flows through an application, system, or network.
+Structured format for organizing and maintaining easily retrievable information.
+Simple database examples are tables and spreadsheets.
+Also referred to as "DBA."
+Individual responsible for managing and Structured format for organizing and maintaining easily retrievable information.
+Simple database examples are tables and spreadsheets.
+Also referred to as "DBA."
+Individual responsible for managing and Simple database examples are tables and spreadsheets.
+Also referred to as "DBA."
+Individual responsible for managing and · Login account predefined in a system, application, or device to permit initial access when system is first put into service.
 Additional default accounts may also be generated by the system as part of the installation process.
-Default Password Password on system administration, user, or service accounts predefined in a system, application, or device; usually associated with default account.
+Password on system administration, user, or service accounts predefined in a system, application, or device; usually associated with default account.
 Default accounts and passwords are published and well known, and therefore easily guessed.
-Degaussing Also called "disk degaussing."
-Process or technique that demagnetizes the disk such that all data stored on the disk is permanently destroyed.
-Dependency In the context of PA-DSS, a dependency is a specific software or hardware component (such as a hardware terminal, database, operating system, API, code library, etc.) that is necessary for the payment application to meet PA-DSS requirements.
-Disk Encryption Technique or technology (either software or hardware) for encrypting all stored data on a device (for example, a hard disk or flash drive).
+Also called "disk degaussing."
+Process or technique that demagnetizes the disk such that all data stored on the disk is permanently destroyed. n the context of PA-DSS, a dependency is a specific software or hardware component (such as a hardware terminal, database, operating system, API, code library, etc.) that is necessary for the payment application to meet PA-DSS requirements.
+Technique or technology (either software or hardware) for encrypting all stored data on a device (for example, a hard disk or flash drive).
 Alternatively, File-Level Encryption or Column-Level Database Encryption is used to encrypt contents of specific files or columns.
-DMZ Abbreviation for "demilitarized zone."
+Abbreviation for "demilitarized zone."
 Physical or logical sub-network that provides an additional layer of security to an organization's internal private network.
-The DMZ adds an additional layer of network security between the Internet and an organization's internal network so that external parties only have direct connections to devices in the DMZ rather than the entire internal network.
-DNS Acronym for "domain name system" or "domain name server."
+The DMZ adds an additional layer of network security between the internet and an organization's internal network so that external parties only have direct connections to devices in the DMZ rather than the entire internal network.
+Acronym for "domain name system" or "domain name server."
 A system that stores information associated with domain names in a distributed database to provide name-resolution services to users on networks such as the Internet.
-DSS Acronym for "Data Security Standard."
+Acronym for "Data Security Standard."
 See PA-DSS and PCI DSS.